The Ketogenic Diet without a Gallbladder

 - Remove toxic waste and cholesterol from the liver for excretion from the body.

 If your gallbladder has been removed, the liver still produces bile.
 However, because bile cannot be stored for efficient fat digestion, it slowly seeps into the intestines.
-This results in its inadequacy to properly digest a fatty meal.
+This results in its inadequacy to properly digest a meal with a high amount of fat in it.

 Gallbladder and Liver Issues: